An important note

 Critics of Hubble call into question the quality of their contact lenses, noting that methafilcon A is not the most up-to-date material.

 Some users report a burning, dry sensation when wearing the contacts.
+Others say that canceling their subscription is practically impossible.

 This is tied into another complaint, which is that Hubble isn’t calling to properly verify prescriptions with doctors.